 Our size large test model weighs in at 406 grams or 14.32 ounces.
 It's not exactly lightweight, but its also far from heavy.
 Considering the price, we feel that this weight is quite acceptable and not that far off of many of the other helmets in this review.

 The Giro Montaro weighs almost the same as the 4Forty, just six grams less, while several other helmets in our selection are 20-30 grams lighter than both of those helmets.
-Our lightest weight competitors, like the Specialized Ambush with ANGi weighs just 350 grams and feels featherlight in comparison.
+Our lightest weight competitors, like the Smith Convoy weighs just 360 grams and feels featherlight in comparison.
 On the other end of the weight spectrum, the 4Forty is significantly lighter than the Oakley DRT5, 70 grams lighter as a matter of fact.
 That difference in weight is noticeable both in your hand and on your head.
-The 6D ATB 1T Evo is our heavyweight champ, weighing a whopping 109 grams more than the 4Forty.

 Bell's Fusion in-mold construction is one reason the 4Forty appears to be a very durable product.
 The outer polycarbonate shell is bonded to the inner EPS foam and wraps fully around the bottom edge of the helmet.
 There are no gaps between the shell and the liner, and the only EPS foam showing is on the inside of the vent holes, where it isn't very susceptible to damage.
 We never took any hard crashes while wearing the 4Forty, but we did treat it as if it were our own and tossed it into the back of the truck, the trunk of the car, and the bike gear bag quite often.
 It appears no worse for the wear.
 The visor is still straight and completely functional, the fit adjustment system is in perfect working order, and everything is as it should be.
 The only real evidence that we used the helmet at all is the salty sweat stains on the chin strap.

-The 4Forty scores with the top rated models for durability.
-There are a number of other helmets in this review that share a similar wrap around the shell that protects the more fragile EPS foam around the bottom edge.
-Helmets that scored lower in this metric, like the Specialized Ambush have more exposed EPS foam that is susceptible to damage, or they just feel lighter and more fragile overall.
+The 4Forty scores with the top-rated models for durability.
+There are several other helmets in this review that share a similar wrap around the shell that protects the more fragile EPS foam around the bottom edge.
+Helmets that scored lower in this metric have more exposed EPS foam that is susceptible to damage, or they just feel lighter and more fragile overall.

-At a very reasonable retail price, the 4Forty is an excellent value and a shoo-in for our Best Buy Award.
+At a very reasonable retail price, the 4Forty is an excellent value and very close second behind the Giro Chronicle for our Best Buy Award.
 This helmet punches above its weight class and is as comfortable and feature-packed as most of its more expensive competition.
-We would absolutely recommend this helmet to the rider on a budget, and to any other rider for that matter.

 Bell impressed us with their affordable 4Forty mountain bike helmet.
 It offers solid protection, a comfortable fit, and pretty good ventilation.
-Features like an adjustable visor, an effective sweat management system and comfortable straps add to its user-friendliness.
-If you're on a budget, and even if you're not, we think you'd be hard pressed to find a better helmet at this price.
+Features like an adjustable visor, an effective sweat management system, and comfortable straps add to its user-friendliness.
+We feel it is an excellent value considering its looks, features, and on-trail performance.

-The 4Forty comes in eight different colors including the Cliffhanger Matte-Gloss Greens colorway we tested, so you can be sure to match your bike or riding kit.
-The next model up is the Sixer ($150) which comes MIPS equipped with 26 vents and a similar look to the 4Forty.
+The 4Forty comes in eight different colors, including the Cliffhanger Matte-Gloss Green colorway we tested, so you can be sure to match your bike or riding kit.
+The next model up is the Sixer, which comes MIPS equipped with 26 vents and a similar look to the 4Forty.

 — Jeremy Benson